Travelers' Tales: Morocco

 Our exploration of Marrakesh took us outside the medina to the Majorelle Gardens, owned by Yves Saint Laurent and Pierre Bergé.
 We also visited the Saadien Tombs and Bahia Palace — places that should not be missed.

 Our next destination, Essaouira, felt like a second vacation.
 This city on the Atlantic coast has a vast expanse of golden sand, an active fishing port and a bustling souq.
 While we were there, it was Francis's birthday.
 To celebrate, we took a leisurely stroll along the beach and found a camel train.
 After haggling with several of the owners — who excitedly offered us a variety of prices and experiences with which to fill our afternoon — we decided on two sturdy-looking steeds.
 We rode along the beach and up into the sand dunes.
 We were delighted that we didn't spend more than an hour on these creatures and felt sympathy with those who use this form of transport on a regular basis.
 Padding is essential for one's posterior.

 Sore extremities aside, the ride turned out to be a lot of fun, and we keep our photographs proudly on display.
 The evening was spent relaxing in Essaouira, dining in a restaurant near the harbor.
 The fish is recommended, along with very good local wine at reasonable prices.

 The transfer to our final destination — up in the High Atlas Mountains — coincided with Eid el-Adha.
 En route we observed several sheep being prepared and cooked for the celebrations, right at the roadside, especially on street corners.

 Everyday we found something new: wildlife, plants, and people.
 The days passed quickly; we wished we’d booked for a longer stay.
-Indeed, our three-centre break was like three holidays in one.
+Indeed, our three-center break was like three vacations in one.